 Admit patients to the intensive care unit (ICU) if they are lethargic, comatose, or severely acidotic or are experiencing refractory seizures.
 Transfer patients after stabilization of vital signs if ICU facilities or the services of a medical toxicologist or transplantation hepatologist are warranted but unavailable.

 Consider INH toxicity in patients with unexplained new onset, recurrent, or intractable seizure.
-Prescribe only a 1-month supply of INH at a time to prevent the availability of a large amount.
-If seizure is refractory to standard anticonvulsant therapy, consider acute INH toxicity, and administer pyridoxine.
+If the seizures are refractory to standard anticonvulsant therapy, consider acute INH toxicity, and administer pyridoxine.

-No activity restrictions are necessary unless the PT is elevated.
+No activity restrictions are necessary unless the PT level is elevated.
 Activity often is limited by fatigue.

-Although INH is dialyzable, dialysis is usually unnecessary if adequate doses of anticonvulsants and pyridoxine are administered.
-Hemodialysis may be indicated if the patient fails to improve with standard therapy.
+Although INH is dialyzable, dialysis is unnecessary if adequate doses of anticonvulsants and pyridoxine are administered.
+Hemodialysis may be indicated if the patient fails to improve with standard therapy or if adequate doses of pyridoxine cannot be obtained.

 Patients with clinically significant INH-associated hepatitis and progressive hepatic failure may be successfully treated with liver transplantation.
 INH is second only to acetaminophen among drugs resulting in hepatotoxicity severe enough to warrant liver transplantation.